To blow dry or not to blow dry. That is the burning question....

 The Rugged Bros approach is as follows:

-Some bros tell us that their beards are especially thick, dense and curly and simply won’t behave themselves even after regular oiling and brushing and balming.
+Some bros tell us that their beards are especially thick, dense and curly and simply won’t behave themselves even after regularly oiling, brushing and applying beard balm.
 They’re at their wits’ end.

 The third option is… embrace your natural wildness.
 It’s you and it’s rugged.
 Just be sure to keep it healthy.